Vyral/base-template/_posts/2020-06-05-our-market-is-in-a-unique-position.md

 {% include youtube.html %}

 The real estate market is in a very unique position right now; social distancing restrictions are loosening, and we’re starting to see more open houses and home sales.
-Interest rates are at all-time lows, which gives buyers enormous purchasing power, but there are more buyers than there are homes for sale, which has caused demand to spike.
+Interest rates are at all-time lows, which gives buyers enormous purchasing power, but there are more buyers than there are homes for sale, causing demand to spike.
+However, the number of homes on the market is likely to increase soon.
 To learn more about the unique position our market is in right now, watch this short video above.